rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a statement for NMDA to be listed as normative reference.
    - Added a new section about YANG module classification.
    - Fixed an inconsistency in Section 4.6.2 where the example mentions identities, but uses them without their prefix as per Section 4.6.4.
-   - Fixed an inconsistency in Section 4.6.4 fails to use derived-from-or-self() mentioned back in Section 4.6.2.
+   - Fixed an inconsistency in Section 4.6.4 which fails to use "derived-from-or-self()" mentioned back in Section 4.6.2.
    - Added a new section for modeling abstract data structures.

 #  Terminology

   The following terms are used throughout this document:

   IANA-maintained module:
   : A YANG module that is maintained by IANA (e.g., "iana-tunnel-type" {{?RFC8675}} or "iana-pseudowire-types" {{?RFC9291}}).